What's Ridgeline all about?

 "I like that I don't have to sit at a desk all day.
 I can choose the materials I want to use.
 And I get to learn about atoms, biomes, and all kinds of science." —Joel, age 7

 "Our teachers here are really awesome.
 We learn how to be good people from them." —Jacob, age 13

 "Ridgeline is a place where you can learn at your own pace in a way that suits you best.
 Some people learn by writing it down, and some people learn by memorizing or singing." —Celeste, age 12

 Click the "Donate" button to help pay for our new home:

-Read more here about our need for a permanent home.
+Read more here about our search for a permanent site.